-Seahawks coach Pete Carroll on changes to NFL draft and offseason: ‘We’ll figure it out.
-We’ll get it done’
+Seahawks’ Pete Carroll on changes to NFL draft and offseason due to coronavirus: ‘We’ll figure it out’

 That some of the traditional sources for getting that information are no longer available, Carroll said “doesn’t mean that there aren’t ways in there to get what you need.’’

-You also don’t know Carroll, though, if you think he’ll give up the specifics of how Seattle plans to do that.
+You don’t know Carrol if you think he’ll give up the specifics of how the Seahawks plan to do that.

-“Yeah, some of that I’m not going to tell you because we are competing,’’ Carroll said at one point when asked during the 15-minute interview how the Seahawks are adjusting their pre-draft process in light of the elimination of Pro Days and visits.
+“Yeah, some of that I’m not going to tell you because we are competing,’’ Carroll said at one point when asked during the 15-minute interview how the Seahawks are adjusting their pre-draft process.
 “But in general, it is different, because we are not able to get as much information as we normally have.
 So we have to operate on less information.’’

-Seattle has seven picks in the draft, including three of the top 64 and four of the first 101.
+The Seahawks have seven picks in the draft, including three of the top 64 and four of the first 101.

 And the good news there is that the players at the top of the draft were well-vetted before limitations on travel and Pro Days were put in place, notably at the combine and the Senior Bowl.